coder-sonu-mahakud/calculator/README.md

 # Calculator

-Calculator by using HTML, CSS.
+Calculator by using HTML, CSS, JavaScript.

 ## Authors